Skip to main content

 • The publish timestamp is recorded

-Re-publishing an already published page performs an update rather than creating new assets.
-Existing Shopify section files are overwritten with the latest content.
+Re-publishing an already published page updates the existing page rather than creating a new one.
+Your live page is overwritten with the latest content.

 Publish Progress Tracking

 The Publish modal shows a progress bar during the publishing process.
-The progress reflects the completion of each step: code generation, asset upload, and page creation.
 If an error occurs during publishing, the progress bar stops and an error message is displayed with details about what went wrong.

 Common Publish Errors